atskae/gameboy-emulator/opcodes/README.md

 # Opcodes
 Parses the [Gameboy CPU (LR35902) instruction set](http://www.pastraiser.com/cpu/gameboy/gameboy_opcodes.html) table from the website. `parse.py` extracts the opcodes from `gameboy_opcodes.html` and saves them in a `opcodes.csv` file.
+The GameBoy emulator reads the `opcodes.csv` file to create an opcode table, which is used for decoding instructions.